Protern.io GPS sport analysis platform

 Apply the new design

-Our team kept plugging away on the prototype while waiting for me to finish more of my design work.
+Our team kept plugging away on the prototype while waiting for me to finish more of my designs.
 After it was good enough, we had the new design built as templates and a few weeks later, merged my concepts with the underlying codebase.

 Ship the thing